 “Supplemental coverage sometimes comes from a former employer, a union or Medicaid, although many people buy a commercial Medigap plan.
 But the best, and sometimes only, time to buy a Medigap policy is when you first join Medicare.

 “During the six months after you sign up for Part B (outpatient services), Medigap plans cannot reject you, or charge a higher premium, because of pre-existing conditions.
 After that time, you can be rejected or charged more, unless you live in one of four states (Connecticut, Massachusetts, Maine and New York) that provide some level of guarantee to enroll at a later time with pre-existing condition protection.”

 We hear frequently that people sign up for Medicare Advantage because the premiums are lower (even free!) and plan to switch to traditional Medicare when they’re older and sicker.
-That is often not possible.
+That is often not possible without a significant charge.

 A friend called from Colorado the other day to say that his Medicare Advantage plan wasn’t serving him well, so he wants to sign up for a supplemental plan — Plan G. He said that the “Level 1” Plan G premium is $132 a month, but he is being bumped to “Level 2” because of what he regards as an anomalous test.
 That Level 2 premium is $375 a month.
 Because he does not live in one of those four states allowing a bail-out, then, he is being given a higher premium because of this pre-existing condition.
 He is fighting the decision, though it’s anyone’s guess if he will win.

 Here’s some New York Times reporting about how it’s hard to know what doctors participate in Medicare Advantage.

 Here’s a piece by Wendell Potter about his mother’s Medicare Advantage experiences, which were hair-raising.